Elvis (1968 TV program): Production

 Binder and Howe hired the production crew, repeating their collaboration with various people whom they had used for past specials.
 Billy Goldenberg was assigned as the musical director, while the Presley camp chose Billy Strange as the arranger.
 Chris Bearde and Allan Blye were hired as the writers, and Bill Belew for the costume design.
 Bearde and Blye proposed an idea based on Maurice Maeterlinck's The Blue Bird that was intended to portray Presley's career through his songs.
 Singer's representative Alfred Discipio approved the idea, as did Parker.
-The snippets of the story were connected by a number covering Jerry Reed's "Guitar Man."
+The snippets of the story were connected by a number covering Jerry Reed's "Guitar Man".
 An informal segment was planned featuring Presley talking to members of his entourage in a scripted conversation that was to show him as self-deprecating while discussing his film performances.
 A gospel number would be added, as well as a live standup performance.
 The Christmas song, requested by Parker, would then be played, and the special would close with a spoken statement by Presley.
-Binder wanted Presley to express his feelings about the current social climate, as Presley had been moved by the recent assassinations of Senator Robert F. Kennedy and Reverend Martin Luther King Jr. King's assassination deeply touched Presley, who felt that the murder, which occurred in Memphis, Tennessee, "only confirmed everyone's worst feelings about the south."
+According to Binder, Parker wanted Elvis to "come out in a tux and sing Christmas songs."
+Binder, however, wanted Presley to express his feelings about the current social climate, as Presley had been moved by the recent assassinations of Senator Robert F. Kennedy and Reverend Martin Luther King Jr. King's assassination deeply touched Presley, who felt that the murder, which occurred in Memphis, Tennessee, "only confirmed everyone's worst feelings about the south."

 By June 3, Presley returned to Hollywood to start the rehearsals that would last for two weeks.
 Howe insisted on the possibility of a soundtrack album from which he would earn royalties as its producer.
 NBC saw Howe's attitude as a potential danger to the special and ordered Binder to remove him from the staff.
 The production was further complicated when Goldenberg complained to Binder that Strange had not completed any musical arrangements for the special with only two weeks before the end of preproduction.
 Strange left the project, alleging that he was too busy with other projects.
 A week before the end of rehearsals, the production team allowed Howe to return as producer and engineer.